Hi there, I'm Erin.

 What that actually looks like

-An About page that stops acting like an open invitation to anyone with a pulse
+An About page that stops acting like an invitation to anyone with a pulse

 and starts drawing in the people you actually want to work with.

-Offers that don’t require you to be an emotional support animal
+Offers that don’t require you to be someone's emotional support animal

 because your compassion has limits (and that’s called being human, not failing).